 Village Halls Wifi

-Plans are also being developed to extend public access Wifi to some village halls and community buildings across Cambridgeshire following a survey by CambsACRE to assess where free public access Wifi wold help to support community activities.
+Plans are also being developed to extend public access Wifi to some village halls and community buildings across Cambridgeshire to help to support health and wellbeing in communities.